Unearned Revenue Is Reported In The Financial Statements As:

 The Accounting Equation and Unearned Revenue

 The accounting equation, Assets = Liabilities + Equity, provides the framework for understanding how unearned revenue impacts a company's financial position.
-When a company receives cash for future goods or services, its assets (cash) increase.
-To balance the equation, a corresponding liability, unearned revenue, is created.
+Here's the thing — when a company receives cash for future goods or services, its assets (cash) increase.
+So to balance the equation, a corresponding liability, unearned revenue, is created.
 This liability represents the company's obligation to the customer.

 Where is Unearned Revenue Reported?